Course Code: GES333

 David Grimes has more than 10 years of management and leadership experience in the private and non-profit sectors.
 Grimes is passionate about technology and education, having worked as academic dean, student services director, technology coordinator, teacher, consultant, and technology columnist.
 He holds a Master of Education and a Bachelor of Science from Ohio State University, both in Technology Education.

 This is an advanced level course.
-Students should have a base knowledge about computer hardware, networking, and security knowledge.
-It is recommended that students should either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.
+You should have a base knowledge about computer hardware, networking, and security knowledge.
+It is recommended that you should either first take CompTIA A+ and Network+ or have the equivalent of two years of experience working with computers.

 The instructional materials required for this course are included in enrollment and will be available online.

 (ISC)2 is an international association committed to ensuring the growth and learning of information security professionals.
 There is much at stake in this fast-paced industry, and it’s important to stay up-to-date on all the latest tools and techniques.
 (ISC)2 is committed to putting you at the forefront of the industry, and as the world’s leading organization dedicated to promoting IT and cybersecurity, they have the resources to do just that.
 When you enroll in a course certified by (ISC)2, you can be confident you’re getting the latest information and the most robust and renowned certifications in the industry.

 Yes, ed2go courses are completely online.
 However, keep in mind that not all certifying bodies or industry-specific certifications are recognized internationally.
 Please review your country’s regulations prior to enrolling in courses that prepare for certification.